Akuli/mittari/README.md

     it can only increase the output voltage, not decrease it.
     This causes the circuit to compute the maximum (peak) value of the audio signal.
     The small 1k resistor represents the internal output resistance of the op-amp.
-- The 100nF cap after the op-amp remembers the maximum voltage of the input signal.
+- The 100nF capacitor after the op-amp remembers the maximum voltage of the input signal.
 - The current meter (bottom of picture) is driven through a BC549C transistor, connected as a voltage follower, and a 470 ohm series resistor.
 - The LED transistors use [this transistor trick](https://electronics.stackexchange.com/q/164068)